yashsinha1611/sfdocs_Build_AI/Docusaurus/sf-documentation/docs/Integrations/os/linux/sfagent_linux.md

         log_path: /var/log/nginx/error.log, /var/log/nginx/error_log
 ```

-sfAgent can be either configured or manually.
-In an automatic configuration step, sfAgent discovers services running in a VM and automatically generates a default configuration for monitoring the discovered services.
-User can further modify the  configurations as needed.
-Detailed configuration for a specific application types are present in [Integrations](/docs/integrations/overview) section.
+sfAgent can be configured automatically or manually.
+In automatic configuration, sfAgent discovers services running in a VM and automatically generates a default configuration for monitoring the discovered services.
+Users can further modify the configurations as needed.
+Detailed configuration for specific application types are present in [Integrations](/docs/integrations/overview) section.

 Follow the steps below for automatic discovery & configuration